mutaimwiti/rbactl/README.md

 This is an instance method, `can()`, defined on the user model that can be used to conveniently check whether a user can perform a given action on an entity.
 This can prove useful if you still need to perform an authorization check without necessarily doing it at the routing level.
 Internally, the method will make use of `authorize()`.
-The method, should accept the following parameters:
+The method accepts the following parameters:

 - `action` - the action to check.
 - `entity` - the entity to check the action against.